 What is the Health Bus?

-Sherbourne Health Centre’s The Rotary Club of Toronto Health Bus is a mobile unit that provides an entry point to healthcare services for people who often face barriers in accessing traditional health care services.
+Sherbourne Health’s The Rotary Club of Toronto Health Bus is a mobile unit that provides an entry point to healthcare services for people who often face barriers in accessing traditional health care services.
 The program works in close partnership with local agencies to ensure it is meeting the needs of the surrounding community.

 Who does the Health Bus target?